-NOTE: A Private-Use Entry Controlled by SMPTE undergoes the same Submission process as any other SMPTEControlled Entry, and cannot be deleted and reused (see Section A.2.8A.2.8).
+A Private-Use Entry Controlled by SMPTE undergoes the same Submission process as any other SMPTE-Controlled Entry, and cannot be deleted and reused (see Section A.2.8).

 Annex E Public-Use Entries under SMPTE Control (normative)

-Table E.1Table 5 lists Public-Use Entries whose control has been delegated to SMPTE.
+Table E.1 lists Public-Use Entries whose control has been delegated to SMPTE.